 It was only when I was baking Mum’s no-bake chocolate snowballs at Christmas that my memory recalled these rock cakes.

-I’m glad it did.
+I'm glad it did.
 This rock cakes recipe is another traditional British recipe that's too good not to share!

 You'll only need 6 ingredients to make this recipe for rock cakes.

 You can use butter to make these rock cakes but margarine is just fine.
 As margarine is made from plants it contains no cholesterol as opposed to using butter which does.

 Do make sure that you brush each rock cake with the milk before placing them in the oven though.
 This prevents them from burning.

 If you're using butter you shouldn't have this problem as much.
 I still advise doing it so you end up with lightly browned rock cakes and not blackened ones!

 What's The Difference Between Rock Cakes and Rock Buns?